cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 - Staying on the Configuration tab locate the Designer region at the top of the page which includes a block diagram of the lambda function
 - Add a CloudWatch Events trigger.
 CloudWatch is a management tool that allows you to create an Event linked to your Lambda.
   - This Event begins with creating a rule in Step 1
-    - Choose **schedule** and use the following string to stipulate 'once per day at noon'...
+    - Choose **schedule** and use the following string to stipulate 'once per day at noon GMT'...
       - cron(0 12 * * ? *)
       - For more on this see [this link](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-experessions.html)
     - Set the target as the Lambda function name: **daily_burn_notify_lambda**